shura137/shura137.github.io/pages/team.md

 feedformat: row
 ---

-We are currently a small and private group of student developers primarily from mathematical and natural sciences backgrounds, but also with some engineering expertise.
+We are currently a small group of student developers primarily from mathematical and natural sciences backgrounds, but also with some engineering expertise.

-Current public members:
+Current leadership:

 - Founder, Engineer-in-Chief: Y. Peng
 - Management Director: Y. Wang

-Information about other public members will be updated here once we have confirmed their consent to be publicised.
+Information about other members and our collaborators will be updated here soon.